Compute similarity metrics between sites based on species composition

 Brayturn = 1 - min(B, C) / (A + min(B, C)) (Baselga, 2013)

-the sum of the lesser values for common species shared by a pair of
+with A the sum of the lesser values for common species shared by a pair of

-are the total number of specimens counted at both sites
+sites.
+B and C are the total number of specimens counted at both sites

-minus A
+minus A.

-can be used to compute customized metrics with the terms
+formula can be used to compute customized metrics with the terms

 formula = c("1 - pmin(b,c) / (a + pmin(b,c))", "1 - (B + C) / (2*A + B + C)")